akvorado/akvorado/console/data/docs/02-configuration.md

 The following keys are accepted:

-- `connect` describes how to connect to the *Kafka* topic.
-It contains three keys: `topic` defines the base topic name, `brokers` specifies the list of brokers to use to bootstrap the connection to the Kafka cluster and `version` tells which minimal version of Kafka to expect.
+- `brokers` specifies the list of brokers to use to bootstrap the connection to the Kafka cluster
+- `version` tells which minimal version of Kafka to expect
+- `topic` defines the base topic name
 - `flush-interval` defines the maximum flush interval to send received flows to Kafka
 - `flush-bytes` defines the maximum number of bytes to store before